 (b) For all inmates between the ages of forty and fifty, physical examinations every two years, to include:

-(i) Optometry examination;
+(i) Optometry examination as indicated;

-(ii) Dental examination (every year);
+(ii) Dental examination as indicated;

 (iii) Immunizations, offered as medically indicated;